brvtalcake/FManC/README.md

 ### Why did I start this project ?

 I'm currently with no formation, since I previously decided to stop my studies in mathematics to switch to computer science.
-I'm planning to try to be received at [42](https://42.fr/en/homepage/).
-That's pretty much the whole thing that motivated me to start this little project : I have time (even if I'm searching a temporary job in parallel) and I want to learn more about computer science in general.
-Moreover, if I manage to make something great, I'll remain a great reusable ressource for future projects, even if it's just for me.
+That's pretty much the whole thing that motivated me to start this little project : I have time and I want to learn more about computer science in general.
+Moreover, if I manage to make something great, it'll remain a great reusable ressource for future projects, even if it's just for me.

 ### The goals